-Low Apgar scores are an indicator that the child may have suffered or is suffering from birth injuries and needs close monitoring and medical care.
+Low Apgar scores indicate that the child may have suffered from birth injuries and needs close monitoring and medical care.
 Lower scores require more intense medical intervention.

 Medical Malpractice Claims for Your Baby's Apgar Score